vinaychary4u/dbt-core/core/dbt/events/README.md

 ## Optional (based on your event)

-- Events associated with node status changes must be extended with `NodeInfo` which contains a node_info attribute

 All values other than `code` and `node_info` will be included in the `data` node of the json log output.